PLNech/ProtoNomia/DEVLOG.md

 - Eliminated manual JSON string extraction and parsing
 - Added more detailed diagnostics through structured responses
 - Fixed simulation stopping on LLM timeouts by implementing proper retry policies

+## Test Refactoring and LLM Integration

+### Date
+2025-04-21

+### Description
+Refactored the test suite to separate unit tests from LLM integration tests, improving test organization and execution efficiency.
+Also fixed several implementation issues in the simulation code to ensure it runs correctly without depending on mock behavior.

+Key accomplishments:
+- Created tests/unit and tests/llm directories to separate test types
+- Removed tests that validated mock behavior
+- Created proper LLM integration tests with appropriate environment variable controls
+- Fixed compatibility issues in the Simulation class
+- Added comprehensive documentation in DOCS.md
+- Added pytest configuration to support test organization
+- Fixed resource handling in the simulation to work with the current data model
+- Successfully ran the simulation in headless mode

+### Demand
+Ok can you now remove any test that was validating mock behavior? and ensure we have tests validating llm calls, factorize them under tests/llm/ so that we know when we run tests/unit/ quick tests vs tests/llm/ longer-running ones.
+Then continue your dev, ensure @design.md design is complete, validate your dev with tests and running headless script.

+### Files
+- [A] DOCS.md
+- [A] pytest.ini
+- [A] tests/unit/__init__.py
+- [A] tests/llm/__init__.py
+- [A] tests/unit/test_headless.py
+- [A] tests/unit/test_simulation.py
+- [A] tests/llm/test_llm_agent_integration.py
+- [A] tests/llm/test_llm_narrator_integration.py
+- [A] tests/llm/test_simulation_llm_integration.py
+- [M] core/simulation.py

+### Bugs
+- Fixed type issues with AgentFaction.TERRA_ALIGNED (changed to AgentFaction.TERRA_CORP)
+- Fixed AgentFaction.CORPORATE (changed to AgentFaction.UNDERGROUND)
+- Fixed ResourceType.FOOD (changed to ResourceType.PHYSICAL_GOODS)
+- Fixed resources handling in _create_random_agent to use List[ResourceBalance]
+- Fixed _update_economic_indicators to work with List[ResourceBalance]
+- Fixed population_controller.process_lifecycle method call
+- Fixed InteractionRole issues in _create_interaction

 ## Enhanced Ollama Connection Handling and Error Recovery